BarisTonbul/AI-AgentBased-AntColony/README.md

 ## How it works ?

-- I are create a random matrix between 5-100, Then create 20 agents.
+- I created a random matrix between 5-100, Then create 20 agents.
 - I chose a true path to simulate the road between home and food.
 - At the beginning ants makes first decisions randomly.
 After they reach the food, then pheromone is starting to influence the ants to make decisions in particular ratio.